 September 12, 2017

-The Aberdeen Proving Ground (APG) GEMS program in Aberdeen, Maryland, was recently featured in U.S. Army Combat Capabilities Development Command – Army Research Laboratory (CCDC-ARL) and APG news.
+The Aberdeen Proving Ground (APG) GEMS program in Aberdeen, Maryland, was recently featured in U.S. Army Combat Capabilities Development Command – U.S. Army Research Laboratory (CCDC-ARL) and APG news.
 ARL, the Medical Research Institute of Chemical Defense and the Communications-Electronics Research Development and Engineering Center have been working together for four years to offer science, technology, engineering and math (STEM) programs.

 This summer, APG contractors introduced students to geographic information systems (GIS) among many other STEM areas.
 Marissa Yancone, a returning student participating in GEMS for grades 7-10, says she enjoys GEMS “because [students] get to learn about so many different STEM areas.”

-GEMS is an Army-sponsored, summer program that exposes middle and high school students, who may not otherwise give serious thought to STEM, to mathematics and science career paths.
+GEMS is an U.S. Army-sponsored, summer program that exposes middle and high school students, who may not otherwise give serious thought to STEM, to mathematics and science career paths.
 Interested in learning more?
 Visit the GEMS page on our website.

 Find a Volunteering Opportunity